An inverse optimal stopping problem for diffusion processes: Implementability of Cut-Off Regions

+Theorem \ref{thm:Cut-offs_implementable} shows that every cut-off stopping time is implementable under the single crossing condition we imposed.
+We note that this result does not hold without the single crossing condition.
+To see this consider as an example a payoff $g(x,t)=h(|x|,t)$ which is only a function of the absolute value of $x$ and a symmetric diffusion process $\mu(x,t)=-\mu(-x,t)$ and $\sigma(x,t)=\sigma(-x,t)$.
+Note, that such an example never satisfies the single crossing condition.
+As for any $\pi:\mathbb{R}_{+}\to\mathbb{R}$ the optimal stopping problem

+is symmetric at zero it follows that the stopping set must be symmetric around zero.
+Consequently, the agent does not only stop when the process $X$ crosses a threshold from below, but also when $X$ crosses the negative of this threshold from above.
+Hence, the optimal stopping time is never of cut-off form, and no cut-off rule can be implemented.

 In Proposition \ref{prop:only_cut-offs_implementable} we showed that strictly implementable regions are necessarily of cut-off type.
 The next result establishes the converse direction.
-Under the strict single crossing condition cut-off regions are strictly implementable. \end{example} \begin{thm} If the strict single crossing condition holds true, then a regular cut-off region with barrier $b$ is strictly implemented by the transfer from Equation (\ref{eq:DefinitionPayment-2}).\end{thm} \begin{proof} We use the same notation as in the proof of Theorem \ref{thm:Cut-offs_implementable}.
+Under the strict single crossing condition cut-off regions are strictly implementable. \begin{cor} If the strict single crossing condition holds true, then a regular cut-off region with barrier $b$ is strictly implemented by the transfer from Equation (\ref{eq:DefinitionPayment-2}). \end{cor} \begin{proof} We use the same notation as in the proof of Theorem \ref{thm:Cut-offs_implementable}.
 Let $t\in[0,T]$ and $x<b(t)$.
 Then the right-continuity of $b$ and $\tilde{X}$ and the strict monotonicity of $h$ imply that

 Consequently we have